This is a documentation for Board Game Arena: play board games online !

 Build the Token

 There are quite a few steps before the tokens will appear.
 You may be used to testing after every change, but that won't work well here.
-The token will not show until you have add a div to the tpl, styles to the css, js template to the tpl, utility method in the js, adjusted the php file, and added the token to the board in the js file.
+The token will not show until you have add styles to the css, js template to the tpl, utility method in the js, adjusted the php file, and added the token to the board in the js file.

-At first, we introduce a new 'div' element as a child of "board" to host all these tokens (in our template):
+At first, we introduce a new 'div' element as a child of "board" to host all these tokens (in the template we started at the beginning of the setup function of the JS file):

 </div>